Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureCharity & Public Work.

 Location.
 37° 43.13′ N, 88° 33.146′ W. Marker is in Harrisburg, Illinois, in Saline County.
-Marker can be reached from South Feazel Street just north of Bauman Lane, on the right when traveling north.
+It can be reached from South Feazel Street just north of Bauman Lane, on the right when traveling north.
 It is in front of the Saline County Area Museum, which is part of Saline Creek Pioneer Village.
 Touch for map.
 Marker is at or near this postal address: 1600 S Feazel St, Harrisburg IL 62946, United States of America.
 Touch for directions.

 Saline County Pioneer Village entrance image.
 Click for full size.

-Photographed By Jason Voigt, March 5, 2020
+Photographed by Jason Voigt, March 5, 2020

 2. Saline County Pioneer Village entrance